diku-dk/futhark/docs/c-api.rst

 Error codes
 -----------

-Most errors are result in a not otherwise specified nonzero return code, but a few classes of errors have distinct error codes.
+Most errors result in a not otherwise specified nonzero return code, but a few classes of errors have distinct error codes.

 .. c:macro:: FUTHARK_SUCCESS